Dominican Republic vacation rentals

 One of the best ways to experience the country’s culture is through its food.
 The national dish is La Bandera Dominicana, which is rice and beans with stewed chicken, and is found in comedores (local restaurants) all over the country.
 Mangú, mashed green plantains with sautéed red onions, is a favorite for breakfast.

-When is the best time to stay in a vacation rental in Dominican Republic?
+The best time to stay in a vacation rental in Dominican Republic

 The Dominican Republic benefits from a warm Caribbean climate year-round, so any time is a great time to enjoy a stay at one of the many vacation rentals around the country.
 Summer is the warmest and rainiest season, with humidity at its highest from April to October.
 You can expect very warm days, and the chance of short, intense rainstorms.
 Festival de Merengue is the biggest summer festival here, which celebrates the country’s national music.
 December through March are the coolest months, but you can still expect plenty of daytime sunshine for enjoying the beach.
 In mountainous areas, temperatures can be quite cold, so if you’re visiting places like Jarabacoa and Constanza make sure you bring layers.
 In February, Carnival takes over the Dominican Republic, and San Domingo hosts the country’s liveliest celebrations with a street party every Sunday.